-NDA's show of strength at Amit Shah's nomination from Gandhinagar
+Amit Shah enters Lok Sabha foray, files nomination after NDA’s show of strength

-Gandhinagar, Mar 30: BJP chief Amit Shah is set to file his nomination in Gandhinagar where he is contesting the Lok Sabha polls as BJP candidate, replacing party patriarch L K Advani.
+Gandhinagar, Mar 30: BJP chief Amit Shah filed his nomination from Gandhinagar where he is contesting the Lok Sabha polls as BJP candidate, replacing party patriarch L K Advani.

-He will be accompanied by including Union ministers Rajnath Singh and Nitin Gadkari.
-Shiv Sena chief Uddhav Thackeray, former Punjab chief minister Parkash Singh Badal, Ram Vilas Paswan of the Lok Janshakti Party too will be present.
+He was accompanied by including Union ministers Rajnath Singh and Arun Jaitley.
+Shiv Sena chief Uddhav Thackeray too was present.

 The presence of top NDA leaders at the event is being seen as a show of support for Shah and an acknowledgement of him being the second most powerful leader in the alliance after Prime Minister Narendra Modi.